H.R. 6176: Electricity Transmission Scorecard Act

 Ratepayers and consumer advocates

-They would get standardized information on ratepayer affordability, financing costs, investment prudency, cost recovery, and non-operational cost recovery.
-The 17-member advisory group also reserves 2 seats for ratepayer advocacy organizations.
+They would get standardized numbers on affordability, financing costs, investment prudency, and how much ratepayer money flows to lobbying and advertising.
+The 17-member advisory group reserves two seats for ratepayer advocacy organizations.

 Researchers, watchdogs, and journalists